 Prescriptive social norms are defined as a collective perception among members of a population regarding appropriate behavior for a particular situation (Krupka and Weber, 2013).
 These norms are what a community believes one 'ought' or 'should' do.
 These are distinguished from descriptive social norms, which characterize what an individual believes most others are doing (Deutsch and Gerard, 1955; Bicchieri and Merceir, 2014; Bicchieri and Dimant, 2019).
-A long tradition in psychology distinguishes between prescriptive norms that convey information about what one ought to do and descriptive norms which describe what is regularly done.
-We follow this literature by focusing on prescriptive and descriptive norms.
+A long tradition in psychology distinguishes between prescriptive norms that convey information about what one ought to do and descriptive norms which describe what is regularly done.3 We follow this literature by focusing on prescriptive and descriptive norms.

-The results of our study show that exposure to a false claim lowers overall donations.
+The results of our study show that exposure to a false claim lowers overall donations by 32% in both experiments.
 The results from a hurdle-model analysis show that the impact on donations is driven mainly by a decrease in the number of individuals willing to donate (extensive margin) rather than by individuals choosing to lower their donation amount (intensive margin).
-Analysis of beliefs about the norm to donate, shows that the false claim weakens the norm that prohibits donating nothing.
-Thus, the norms and hurdle-model analysis yield consistent results - false claims weaken norms such that donating zero is more acceptable and increase zero donations.
-Providing debunking evidence significantly improves individuals' belief accuracy regarding DACA, however, correcting the false belief does not restore the impact of false claims on donation amounts or perceptions of social norms.
+Analysis of beliefs about the norm to donate, shows that the false claim weakens the prescriptive norm that prohibits donating nothing in the first experiment while weakens the descriptive norm in the second experiment.
+Thus, the norms and hurdle-model analysis yield consistent results - false claims weaken norms such that donating zero is more acceptable and increase zero donations, or lowering the expected donations from others and decrease one's own donation.
+Providing debunking evidence significantly improves individuals' belief accuracy regarding the false claim, however, correcting the false belief does not restore the impact of false claims on donation amounts or perceptions of social norms in both experiments.